 Where use of tobacco, e-cigarettes, or alcohol takes place.
 This included at home, in a bar/nightclub, outside, and ‘other’ which allowed for additional venues to be recorded.

 Further details of the coding variables can be found in the supplementary material.
 Tobacco, e-cigarette, or alcohol content were recorded as present if they appeared on-screen in the one-minute interval, and coded as 1 for present or 0 for not present.
 If actual use and implied use of the same behaviour occurred in a one-minute interval, only actual use was recorded.
 More than one of these behaviours could be coded in a single interval, for example tobacco and alcohol use.
 Multiple instances of the same category in a one-minute interval were recorded as a single occurrence.
 If the same event overlaps two intervals, this was coded as two separate events.
+For each episode, one-minute interval coding was completed from the opening credits through to the end credits, including any advertisements that were broadcasted during this.
 Coding was completed by one researcher [NS] and a randomly selected 10% of episodes were coded separately by the project supervisor [SS] for quality assurance.
 Inter-rater reliability was determined by the percentage agreement on the number of intervals coded for the various coding variables.
 There was a very high level of agreement (98%) indicating that the coding was considered accurate and reliable.
 Data coding was completed in Microsoft Excel and exported to IBM SPSS Statistics 28 for statistical analysis.
 Change over time was examined using logistic regression and results are presented as the odds ratio and 95% confidence interval.

 Results